Best Of17 min read

 • Interface feels a bit dated

-Bottom line: Teamwork is my pick if client transparency is your biggest pain point.
-The free client seats alone can justify the subscription for most GCs.
+Bottom line: If client transparency is your biggest headache, Teamwork's free client seats alone justify the cost.

 5. Asana — Best for Smaller Teams with Simpler Build Schedules